czbiohub-sf/cerebra/paper/paper.md

 The output is a hierarchically ordered text file (CSV or JSON) that reports the the ENSEMBL protein ID and the gene associated with each variant, for each experimental sample.

 Variant callers are known to produce a great deal of false positives, especially when applied to single-cell RNA-seq data [@Enge:2017].
-To address this concern, we have included the `--report_coverage` option.
+To address this concern, we have included the `coverage` option.
 If indicated this option will report counts for both variant and wildtype reads at all variant loci.
 We reasoned that variants with a high degree of read support are less likely to be false positives.
 This option is designed to give the user more confidence in individual variant calls.